-Whether you’re a retinol newbie or a well-seasoned user, there’s one thing we can all agree on: retinol is an amazing ingredient for your skin.
-It has the unique ability to fight fine lines, boost collagen, even pigmentation, fade dark spots, and it can even help to combat acne.
+Whether you’re a retinol newbie or a well-seasoned user, there’s one thing we can all agree on: Retinol is an amazing ingredient for your skin.
+It has the unique ability to fight fine lines, boost collagen, even pigmentation, fade dark spots, and can even help to combat acne.
 It's pretty much the perfect addition to your pre-wedding skincare routine.
 However, there are some not-so-fun retinol side effects that can come with the ingredient if you accidentally overuse it.
 And it’s those retinol side effects that unfortunately put a lot of people off using it in the first place.

 "Retinol encourages cell division in the deepest (basal) layer of cells," explains cosmetic doctor, Dr. Mervyn Patterson.
 "Too much retinol will produce too much cell division, causing large numbers of immature cells to rise up to the surface without the proper bonds to hold them together."